-Criminal Sexual Conduct 1st Degree (§ 16-3-652)

-Sexual Battery with the Victim AND

-- a.
-Aggravated force is used to accomplish the sexual battery, OR - b.
-The victim is also the victim of forcible confinement, kidnapping, trafficking in persons, robbery, extortion, burglary, housebreaking, or any other similar offense or act, OR c.
+Criminal Sexual Conduct 1st Degree (§ 16-3-652) Sexual Battery with the Victim AND robbery, extortion, burglary, housebreaking, or any other similar offense or act, OR c.
 The actor causes the victim, without the victim's consent, to become mentally incapacitated or physically helpless by administering, distributing, dispensing, delivering, or causing to be administered, distributed, dispensed, or delivered a controlled substance, a controlled substance analogue, or any intoxicating substance.